-Pursuant to the requirements of Section 6(a) of the Securities Act of 1933, as amended, the undersigned has signed this Registration Statement, solely in the capacity of the duly authorized representative of Medicenna Therapeutics Corp. in the United States, on the 3rd day of June, 2020.
+Pursuant to the requirements of Section 6(a) of the Securities Act of 1933, as amended, the undersigned has signed this registration statement, solely in the capacity of the duly authorized representative of Medicenna Therapeutics Corp. in the United States, in the City of Newark, State of Delaware, on July 31, 2020.